Technologicat/mcpyrate/README.md

 #### Differences to `macropy`

 In `mcpyrate`, macro arguments are passed using brackets, e.g. `macroname[arg0, ...][expr]`.
-This syntax looks macro-like, as well as makes it explicit that macro arguments are positional-only.
+This syntax looks macropythonic, as well as makes it explicit that macro arguments are positional-only.

 In `mcpyrate`, macros must explicitly opt in to accept arguments.
 This makes it easier to implement macros that don't need arguments (which is a majority of all macros), since then you don't need to worry about `args` (it's guaranteed to be empty).